DanteNiewenhuis/STS_app/README.md

 ## Solution

 ### Summery
-Make an app where all the info is easely stored and where someone can make notes.
+Make an app where all the info is easely stored and where someone can make notes, give scores to cards/relics and get the opinions of other players.
+An extension to this app would be an option that helps while playing the game.

 ### visual sketch